jlggross/MEC-simulator/README.md

 There are three available resource allocation options in the system:
 * Local processing, in the Iot device: The scheduler can choose to keep the task in the IoT device and execute it locally, in it's own core.

-* Local processing, in the MEC server: MEC servers are local servers that bring Cloud services close to the final user and it's main objective is to lower latency for the final user.
+* Local processing, in the MEC server: MEC servers are local servers that bring Cloud services close to the final user and it's main objective is to lower latency for the final user (Yu, 2016).
 Instead of offloading a task to the Cloud (higher latency) the task can the offloading to a smaller server (MEC server) that has processing capabilities much higher than the IoT device, but has lower latency than the Cloud.

 * Remote processing, in the Cloud's Data Centers: Data Centers are distant-centrilized processing clusters with high procesisng capabilities and virtual infinite resources.
 It's and available offloading option, but may add a lot of latency to the IoT application.